 How to Choose the Best Decentralised Crypto Exchange For You

-If you’ve read about decentralised crypto wallets and are looking for a good DEX to start your DeFi journey, what factors should you look out for?
-How do you know which decentralised crypto exchange to use?
+If you’ve read about decentralized crypto wallets and are looking for a good DEX to start your DeFi journey, what factors should you look out for?
+How do you know which decentralized crypto exchange to use?
 You need to know the boxes a DEX must have before you use it because choosing blindly will only confuse you and may even lead you to costly mistakes.

 It’s easy.
 Consider the following factors.